 4.2.3.
-Requesting a change to POSMS, POEMS and Project Team documents
+Requesting a change to POSMS, POEMS and Delivery Team documents

-Project Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection team for consideration.
+Delivery Teams should request amendments to POSMS and POEMS by submitting a completed SSP03a/F/03 – Document Change Request Form to the Safety and Environmental Protection Policy team multiuser account, for consideration.

-This form should also be used within or between Project Teams to request changes to Project Team level documentation e.g. Register of Stakeholder Requirements and Information.
-If such a request is made within a Project Team the recipient of the form (usually the Safety and Environmental Focal Point) is responsible for completing the second half of the form.
+This form should also be used within or between Delivery Teams to request changes to Delivery Team level documentation e.g. Register of Stakeholder Requirements and Information.
+If such a request is made within a Delivery Team the recipient of the form (usually the Safety and Environmental Focal Point) is responsible for completing the second half of the form.
 Before deciding whether to make an amendment, the recipient of the form should consult with other parties e.g. Subject Matter Expert, QSEP, Safety or Environmental Committee.
 Any consultees involved in the process should be documented on the form.

 Regarding document control, the applicability of this procedure is ongoing from the production of POSMS and POEMS outputs.